FaniD/SecureWilly/README.md

 3. Run SecureWilly_UI.sh: ./SecureWilly_UI.sh | ./SecureWilly_UI.sh < input_sample

 4. A directory named "parser_output" will be created and the profiles produced can be found in it.
 Some mini docker-compose files for each service are also produced and can be used by the user, in case there is no docker-compose file.

+## Prerequisites

+Make sure you have installed all the required packages listed in Requirements.txt